tomas/skull/README.md

     . "/path/to/skull/init"
     (your code)

-Or directly from the command line.
+Or use it directly from the command line.
 You can put in your ~/.bashrc and you'll have Skull 24/7.

     . "/path/to/skull/init"